 Are you considering a future career as a Medical Assistant?
 Want to know if it’s the right career path for you?
 A quick search online will offer you list after list of character traits and qualities that are essential for a successful career in the medical field.
 Most any list will include personal qualities like: Must be empathetic; must not have a queasy stomach around blood; or, must be able to work long hours on your feet.
 Those qualities, and others like them, are all important to think about when considering a career in Medical Assisting.
-But, there are some very important job skills that are a non-negotiable if you hope to find a long-lasting career in the medical assisting field.
+But, there are some very important job skills that are non-negotiable if you hope to find a long-lasting career in the medical assisting field.

 Medical Assistants must possess good organizational skills.

 Yes, you’ve got to be willing to follow the rules.
 Blood samples must be prepared for lab testing.
-Medical Assistants must make sure blood draws don’t become contaminated, or else they must be thrown out.
+Medical Assistants must make sure blood draws don’t become contaminated, or else they have to be thrown out.
 Patient examinations must be completed precisely, step-by-step, in order to avoid missing crucial medical information for a patient’s medical care plan.
 Medical equipment can be costly and difficult to use as well, so it’s important that MA’s follow all operational procedures exactly to ensure that all test results are accurate and complete.
 Skipping steps in order to save time or improve convenience could prove to be detrimental to the patient, so be sure to follow all procedures exactly.

 Medical Assistants must be quick-thinking while on the job.